thewhistleorg/thewhistle/README.md

 Images or documents associated with an incident report may be uploaded as part of the submission.

 Since Heroku has no persistent storage outside the Git repository the app is built from, these files are stored on Amazon AWS S3.
-Requests for these files are then proxied through to S3 [*note: to be implemented*].
+Requests for these files are then proxied through to S3.

 ### Audit trail